pilif42/genericDockerForDevWork/README.md

 - to create & start containers in the background: docker-compose -f docker-compose-dev_env.yml up -d
+	- if one container does not start cleanly and you want to get more details on the error, remove the -d option and you will get full error details.

 - to stop and remove all containers: